jtart/uni/README.md

 To hydrate your React application on a client, uni provides a React component.
 You must then call `react-dom`'s `hydrate` method

-The client-side application needs access to the data that was used to render the application on the server, and so should be injected into the HTML document that the server wrapped the rendered React application in and sent to the client.
+The client-side application needs access to the data that was used to render the application on the server.
+So this data should be injected into the HTML document that the server wrapped the rendered React application in and sent to the client.
 This data could be inside a `script` tag, that injects the data onto the global `window` object, like so:

 ```JavaScript
 <script>